-A number of health and safety measures have been implemented in preparation of our limited reopening of campus, including cleaning protocols and physical changes to campus spaces.
+A number of health and safety measures have been implemented on campus as part of the Regis College response to the COVID-10 pandemic, including cleaning protocols and physical changes to campus spaces.

 Students returning to campus will be required to complete an online training module prior to returning.
 The training link will be sent out prior to the start of the semester and will cover both basic information regarding the transmission of the COVID-19 virus, as well as best practices for the Regis community in compliance with new guidelines.

 We are all responsible for the continued health of our Regis community.
 All community members will complete the Pride Pledge and Community Expectations.
 The pledge commits the members of the community to following guidelines and expectations for behaviors that promote health and safety, especially in the time of the COVID-19 pandemic.
-It is vital for our community that we hold ourselves, and each other, to task for safe behavior in symptom checking, social distancing, the wearing of protective facial coverings, and testing.
+It is vital for our community that we hold ourselves, and each other, to task for safe behavior.

 In order to ensure the proper fit and usage of protective facial masks and coverings, all students, faculty and staff will be responsible for the provision of their own facial coverings or masks.

 Regis will have a supply of facial coverings in case of emergency located at the Regis College Police Department and Health Services.
 Masks should be made of cloth or be of the three-ply disposable nature.

 Single use, disposable face masks will be available at the following campus locations in the event a student or employee forgets, loses, or otherwise does not have a mask while on campus.
 These masks are not part of a regular distribution system or for individuals to get a new mask every day.